ucla-brain/image-preprocessing-pipeline/LsDeconvolveMultiGPU/README.md

 ---

+## ⚠️ Windows CUDA/Visual Studio Compatibility

+To compile CUDA MEX files with MATLAB on Windows, you must have a **supported Microsoft Visual C++ (MSVC) toolset** installed.

+### Quick Steps

+1. **Open Visual Studio Installer**
+   - Click **Modify** for your Visual Studio 2022 installation.
+   - Under **Individual Components**, install **MSVC v14.39** (or any version ≤ 14.39).

+2. **No manual path setup required**
+   - This repository provides a pre-configured `nvcc_msvcpp2022.xml` options file, which automatically directs MATLAB/nvcc to the correct MSVC toolset.

+3. **Build your CUDA MEX files as usual using this script.**
+   - The build script uses the custom XML to select the proper compiler.

+### Why is this necessary?

+- CUDA does **not support the very latest MSVC versions** until NVIDIA releases a CUDA update.
+- The provided XML ensures compatibility, but you must still have a *supported* MSVC toolset installed.

+### Reference

+- See [NVIDIA’s CUDA on Windows Compatibility](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#system-requirements) for details on supported MSVC versions.

+---

 ## Python Wrapper

 The `decwrap.py` script provides a convenient Python interface for running the MATLAB-based deconvolution pipeline directly from the command line. **Using this Python wrapper is strongly recommended over launching MATLAB manually**, as it includes critical features such as: